hack-duke/hackduke-mentorship-bot/README.md

 # Configuration variables

-Copy the correct .env from hackduke-secrets
-Replace CREATEDBYUSER in .env with your slack ID (this can be found using Slack's online API tester)
+Copy the correct .env from hackduke-secrets, replace CREATEDBYUSER in .env with your slack ID (this can be found using Slack's online API tester)

 # Botkit demo using Express and Mongo